lukstafi/ppx_minidebug/README.md

   - `_show` converts values to strings via the `%show` extension provided by `deriving.show`: e.g. `[%show: int list]`.
   - `_sexp` converts values to sexp expressions first using `%sexp_of`, e.g. `[%sexp_of: int list]`.
 The runtime can decide how to print the sexp expressions.
 The `PrintBox` backend allows to convert the sexps to box structures first, with the `boxify_sexp_from_size` setting.
 This means large values can be unfolded gradually for inspection.

-Plus, there is a non-entry extension point `%log` for logging values.
-It is not registered, which as a side effect should somewhat mitigate conflicts with other ppx extensions for logging.
+Plus, there are non-entry extension points `%log` and `%log_results` for logging values.
+They are not registered, which as a side effect should somewhat mitigate conflicts with other ppx extensions for logging.

 See examples in [the test directory](test/), and especially [the inline tests](test/test_expect_test.ml).

 Only type-annotated let-bindings, function arguments, function results can be (implicitly) logged.
 However, the bindings and function arguments can be nested patterns with only parts of them type-annotated!
-The explicit logger `%log` takes a value (an expression that can be re-parsed as a pattern) and reconstructs its type from partial type annotations, sometimes assuming unknown types are strings.
+The explicit loggers `%log` and `%log_result` take a value and reconstruct its type from partial type annotations (deconstructing the expression), sometimes assuming unknown types are strings.

 To properly trace in concurrent settings, ensure that different threads use different log channels.
 For example, you can bind `Debug_runtime` locally: `let module Debug_runtime = Minidebug_runtime.debug_file thread_name in ...`